 The first type is the “Single Content Templates” one.
 The templates that belong to this type are meant to be applied on individual posts and pages:

 The other type is the “List Templates” one.
-The templates from this type are meant to be applied on the list pages from your website, such as the blog feed, the search page or the archive.
+The templates from this type are meant to be applied on the list pages from your websites, such as the blog feed, the search page, or the archive.

 Furthermore, if you wish you can filter these post types to view only one of them.
 If you want to do that, you will have to use the “Show Template Types” section from the left side of the “Templates” section:

 Simply click on the type you want to select or deselect and you will see the check sign next to it appear or disappear.
 If you want a type to be visible, then make sure the box next to it has the check sign in it, and if you do not want the type to be visible, make sure the check sign is not next to it.

 For example, in the image below, the “Single Content Templates” are displayed and the “List Templates” are not: